-SCSI has been teaching SMS since 2002 and has tracked the changes and lessons learned as SMS has been implemented in aviation settings around the world.
 SCSI teaches based on the latest developments and guidelines published by ICAO and the various regulatory agencies.
-This course is based on the latest ICAO Safety Management manual (Doc 9859 4th edition dated 2018) which supersedes the third edition published in 2013.
+The course content is based on the latest ICAO Safety Management manual (Doc 9859 4th edition dated 2018) which supersedes the third edition published in 2013.
 It also supersedes the ICAO Accident Prevention Manual (Doc 9422), which is obsolete.

 Who Should Attend

-Personnel assigned to safety and safety-related positions in an airline, an on-demand charter, an aerodrome, executive support airlift, a military flying activity, aviation maintenance organization, or a government regulatory body who may be new to safety or Safety Management Systems or to those who would like a comprehensive review of SMS fundamentals in order to review, evaluate, build, or improve upon a safety management plan.
+Personnel assigned to safety and safety-related positions in an airline, armed forces, on-demand charter, an aerodrome, executive support airlift, aviation maintenance organization, or a government regulatory body who may be new to safety or Safety Management Systems or those who would like a comprehensive review of SMS fundamentals in order to review, evaluate, build, or improve upon a safety management plan.
 Attendees will be provided the information, knowledge, checklists and tools required to build, implement and manage a program using the latest tools, techniques and processes.

 How You will Benefit